 - Optionally, to zoom to features in the layer after the filters are applied, check Zoom to the layer once it's applied filters.

 - Optionally, to allow users to create their own filters, check Allow to create custom filters.

 - Click OK to save and close the configuration.

 You can apply multiple filters simultaneously or apply an individual filter to the map.

 - Click the Filter widget icon to open it.

 - Type or choose a value in the text box if Ask for values is checked when the filter is created.
 Click the filter button to remove the filtering from the map.
-You may notice the arrow icon next to the filter.
-Click it to hide the input values.
+Click the arrow button next to the filter to hide the input values.

-- Click the Create custom filter icon under the bottom-right corner to define your own filters when applicable.
+- Click the Create custom filter button in the lower right corner to define your own filters when applicable.